Anti-Catholicism: Great Britain

 Foxe's Book of Martyrs glorified Protestant martyrs and shaped a lasting negative image of Catholicism in Britain.

-Institutional anti-Catholicism in Britain and Ireland began with the English Reformation under Henry VIII, and the Scottish Reformation under John Knox.
+Institutional anti-Catholicism in Britain and Ireland developed during the English Reformation under Henry VIII and the Scottish Reformation under John Knox.
 The Act of Supremacy of 1534 declared the English crown to be "the only supreme head on earth of the Church in England" in place of the pope.
-Any act of allegiance to the latter was considered treasonous because the papacy claimed to have both spiritual and political power over its followers.
-It was under this act that saints Thomas More and John Fisher were executed and became martyrs for the Catholic faith.
+Act of allegiances to the papacy were treated as treasonous because the papacy claimed both spiritual and political power over its followers.
+Under this legislation, Thomas More and John Fisher were executed, and they were later regarded by Catholics as martyrs for their faith.

-Queen Mary, Henry's daughter, was a devout Catholic.
-She tried to reverse the Reformation during her five years as Queen (1553-1558), marrying the Catholic king of Spain and executing Protestant leaders.
-Protestants reviled her as "Bloody Mary".
+Mary I, Henry's VIII's daughter, was a committed Catholic.
+During her reign from 1553 to 1558, she sought to reverse the Reformation, including through her marriage the Catholic king of Spain, Philip II, which was intended to strengthen England's alliance with the Habsburgs, a prominent European Catholic dynasty.
+Moreover, her government also executed several Protestant leaders.
+Many Protestants later referred to her as "Bloody Mary".